 Once planted, raspberries require consistent care to thrive.
 Here are some of the things you need to keep doing to get a bountiful raspberry harvest:

-• Pruning: Prune summer-bearing raspberries after harvest, removing the old canes that produced fruit.
+- Pruning: Prune summer-bearing raspberries after harvest, removing the old canes that produce fruit.
 For everbearing varieties, prune to the ground after the fall harvest or selectively prune to maintain two crops.

 You May Ask: Why Are My Raspberry Leaves Turning Brown?